arupiot/daq/docs/device_report.md

 --------------------
 Device sends data at a frequency of less than 5 minutes.
 --------------------
 RESULT fail connection.min_send ARP packets received.
-Packets received.

 --------------------
 communication.type
 --------------------